 Although the wording of the article describing the event as having occurred “last Saturday” may be confusing, it would have been typeset on the 21st (the Saturday following her death.)
 It is not known why she chose that date, although Boleslaw had also died on an American patriotic holiday (Memorial Day) the previous year.
 The circumstances of the discovery of her body are not known, nor the date of the service or initial interment.
 Boleslaw had been cremated and so it is very likely that the same was done for Maria.

-A recent chance find in online back issues of Town Topics was an ad for an auction sale of the contents of the Cybis home.
+A recent find in online back issues of Town Topics is this ad for an auction sale of the contents of the Cybis home.
 It is unusual because the sales were not conducted until almost a full year after Marja’s death.

 The first session took plate on May 19th and 20th, 1959 and is odd because the sale was not held at the Cybis estate at #38 Greenhouse, but rather a bit down the road, at #46.
-This (and the delay) may be been due to a delay in emptying and selling the Cybis property; whether this was done by Marja’s brother Casimir or by Marylin and Joe Chorlton, is not known.
-The property may not have been sold until the spring of 1959, at which time the contents would need to have been moved.
-Perhaps a friend lived at #46 and offered space for the auction to be held.
+This may be been due to delays in emptying and selling the Cybis house.
+The reason for all of the Americana items is explained in this Archive post!

-It is sad that Marja ended her life so soon; perhaps she would have blossomed into a recognized artist in her own right.
-I wish that we could know more about her, as a person and an artist, than we do.
+It is sad that Marja ended her life so soon; perhaps she would have eventually become a more recognized artist in her own right.
+I wish that we could know more about her, as a person and as an artist, than we do.

 [If you have any information about Marja Cybis (nee Marja Tym) that you would like to share, or signed examples of her work, there is a contact form at the link below.
 I would be happy to add your information or photos to this page.]